Working hard or working long hours isn’t the main or only factor that leads to burnout. A better question to ask is, are you exhausted?

 These are signs of burnout.

 Maybe you just need a break.
-Or maybe you need a break-up–a new job, a new team assignment, or some other organizational change.
+Or maybe you need a break-up–a new job, a new team assignment, or some other more significant change.

-It can be hard to tell.
-But one thing is clear.
-If you are worried about burnout, you should stop and take stock of where you are at right now.
+It can be tricky to decipher sometimes.
+But if you are at all worried about burnout, you should stop and take stock of where you are at right now.

 How do you know if your facing burnout?